Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EVOLUTION OF SYSTEM AND MEASURES OF QUANTUM CORRELATIONS

-An accelerated detector will experience a thermal bath in which the temperature is associated with $T=a/2\pi$ , where $a$ is the proper acceleration of the detector.
-The initial continuous variables for the covariances read
+An AD will experience a thermal bath in which the temperature is associated with $T=a/2\pi$, where $a$ is the proper acceleration of the detector.
+The initial continuous variables for the covariances are

 or